sophia2798/responsive_portfolio/README.md

 There was no additional Javascript added to this code aside from what was linked from the Boostrap library.

 The Bootstrap content and components used in this portfolio are a Navbar, a Form, and Responsive Images.
-Additional features include, hover image text, social media links and icons, and a sticky footer.
+Additional features include, hover image text, social media links and icons, Google Fonts, and a sticky footer.

 ## Usage